efficap-energie/liveobjects-go/docs/DeprecatedGroupManagementV0UseDeviceManagementGroupsV1InsteadApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCreateGroupUsingPOST1Request struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateGroupUsingPOSTRequest struct via the builder pattern

 Name | Type | Description  | Notes